 Easy to use

-Once the box is set-up, it is easy to use, and requires no particular training from the user.
+Once the box is set-up, it is easy to use, and doesn’t require any particular training from the operators.

 The main advantage of these systems, their stability, can become a drawback when temperature shifts are needed.
 Indeed, temperature changes are rather slow given the system’s inertia.
 Thus these systems are not suitable to investigate biological phenomena that need fast temperature changes.